 Campaign for Broadcasting diversity and ICTs

-In this programme area, MISA-Zimbabwe seeks to promote a diverse and plural converged broadcasting and telecommunications sector.
+Under this programme, MISA Zimbabwe seeks to promote a diverse, pluralistic and converged broadcasting and telecommunications sector.

-Currently the Broadcasting Authority of Zimbabwe (BAZ) and the Postal and Telecommunication Regulatory Authority of Zimbabwe (POTRAZ) regulate the sectors separately.
-The push for the convergence is driven by the technological advancement in both sectors and the apparent reality of their intersection as both licensed and prospective broadcasters in the country adopt complementary and/or alternative broadcasting methods.
+Currently the Broadcasting Authority of Zimbabwe (BAZ) and the Postal and Telecommunication Regulatory Authority of Zimbabwe (POTRAZ), regulate the sectors separately.
+The push for the convergence is driven by technological advancements in both sectors and the apparent reality of their intersection as both licensed and prospective broadcasters in the country adopt complementary and/or alternative broadcasting methods.

-Convergence of the sectors would go a long way in improving the efficiencies in the overall sector in as far as reach, access and diversity is concerned.
-It would also ensure effective operations of broadcasters as well as the enjoyment of the citizen’s constitutional rights to free expression and access to information in the digital era where they are not only receivers but producers of broadcast content
+Convergence of the sectors will go a long way in improving efficiency in the overall sectors as far as reach, access and diversity is concerned.
+It will also ensure effective operations of broadcasters as well as the enjoyment of citizen’s constitutional rights to free expression and access to information in the digital era where they are not only receivers but producers of broadcast content.

-- Continuous advocacy for the opening up of the airwaves to a three-tier broadcasting sector that includes an independent Public Service Broadcaster, Commercial and Community broadcasters
+- Continuous advocacy for the opening up of the airwaves towards a three-tier broadcasting sector that includes an independent Public Service Broadcaster, Commercial and Community broadcasters.

 - Advocacy for the establishment of an independent complains mechanism for public broadcasters